Resources for families

 Camp Norden

-CCRF has created Camp Norden, located in Crosslake, MN, specifically for kids who have experienced childhood cancer – kids who too often miss out on this kind of adventure.
-Click below to learn more and let us know you’re interested.
+CCRF established Camp Norden, offering an in-person camp experience and a virtual camp option for kids who have experienced childhood cancer – kids who too often miss out on adventure and connecting with other kids.
+Click below to learn more and let us know your interest in attending, volunteering or sponsoring a camper.

 Learn More